Ingraham High School

 REGISTER NOW!
 June 7 Pickleball Fun Fest

 The Pickle Fun Fest is back by popular demand!
 This year’s event will be held on June 7 at Ingraham.
+There are only 18 spots left!
 For more information and to register go to the IABC Pickleball page.

 Week of April 14 – 18 (Spring Break)